 Regional Analysis Division R & D Activities

-- Applications of Geographical Information Systems
+- Geographical Information Systems applications

 - Sustainable Development Assessment Tools

 In the last fifty years urban areas worldwide are growing rapidly.
 Concentration of people leads to easy connectivity, economies of scale and higher productivity, increased buildup densities and changes in lifestyles, it has however, adverse impacts on the environment.
 Some of the urban analysis research topics studied in the group include:

 - The distribution of land uses and buildup densities to identify urban form and sprawl characteristics,

 - Social area analysis, that is the analysis of the socio-economic characteristics of the population to identify neighborhoods with common characteristics, the location of segments of the population in need, etc.,

 - Urban metabolism and the way it affects consumption of various resources,